CACILTD/forecaster/UserGuide/Getting-started/Solution.md

 For Creating a Project go to the link below:
 {% page-ref page="Projects.md" %}

-To import data into Forecaster go to the section **Data Importers** by clicking on following link:

-{% page-ref page="./Data.md" %}

 #### Open, Close and Save a Solution